unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 - System Cues: This category includes audio cues (e.g., for firing or impact sounds) and persistence data related to score submissions and queries to the local scoreboard.

-### Interaction Patterns
+### Patterns for component interaction

-The system employs several established interaction patterns to manage communication flow and maintain a clean separation of concerns.
+The system employs several established design patterns to manage communication flow and maintain a clean separation of concerns.

 - Model-View-Controller (MVC): This core pattern decouples rendering (View) from game state (Model) and input handling (Controller).
 The flow is User `InputHandlerImpl → GameControllerImpl → WorldImpl → GameViewImpl → Display`.